rennancampoy/php-basic/README.md

+Project to strengthen basic PHP notions, the final product is a basic CRUD to create, read, update and delete clients, using PHP Data Objects and MySQL.

-Project to strengthen basic PHP notions - Rennan Eduardo Campoy
+Rennan Eduardo Campoy